 The MAPMG Physician Research Scholars Program is part of a multifaceted approach to increase research and scholarship opportunities for MAPMG Physicians.

 Program Structure and Outcomes

 - Up to 3 MAPMG Physician Research Scholars will be selected for a 2-year term through an application process.

-- During their term, Scholars will be granted 0.2 FTE to develop 2 projects respectively with the support of the Mid-Atlantic Permanente Research Institute (MAPRI) staff.
+- During their term, Scholars will be granted 0.2 FTE to develop one substantive research project with the support of the Mid-Atlantic Permanente Research Institute (MAPRI) staff.

 - Scholars will receive scientific mentorship from a MAPRI Research Investigator

 - Scholars will engage in a curriculum designed to be a refresher covering research principles and approaches.